michhar/azureml-keras-yolov3-custom/README.md

 * [Azure Machine Learning documentation](https://docs.microsoft.com/en-us/azure/machine-learning/)
 * [Building Powerful Image Classfication Models Using very Little Data](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html)
 ---

+## Troubleshooting

+1. Driver script issue:  `utils.py", line 81, in kmeans    assert False` - this means there's very likely an issue with your DataStore.
+Check the DataStore in the Portal under your Azure ML Workspace to make sure it's pointing to the correct Blob Storage account and container.
+Then, check the Blob Storage container to ensure it has the `--data-dir` that you specified when running the driver script (e.g. `Traffic-PascalVOC-export`) at the base level of the container.
+You may need to define environment variables for driver script to locate these resources.
+See, [Use driver Python script to train a model in the cloud](#use-driver-python-script-to-train-a-model-in-the-cloud) and "important" note.

 ## Some issues to know